 - Periodic inspection of your wrap for signs of wear or peeling is critical, particularly after being subjected to extreme weather conditions.

-- Deal with any stains or spills promptly to stop them from penetrating the vinyl and causing irreversible discoloration.
+- Deal with any stains or spills promptly to stop them from penetrating the vinyl and causing irreversible discolouration.

 - Desist from applying wax on matte or textured wraps as it might modify their looks; always verify product guidelines first.